Alereik/MatrixCalculator/README.md

 VectorSet - A set of vectors from which computations can be performed on, and for which vectors can be assesed as to their relation to.

-MainCalc - The location of menus and user input.
+CalcMain - The location of menus and user input.